Time is the most precious resource that any of us has. No amount of money or persuasion can ever extend our allotted time on this earth.

 Each of us has a unique meaning and purpose in life to fulfil with the precious time that we have.
 However we need to learn to preserve our health and wellbeing in order to fulfil this purpose and make a meaningful contribution to our world.

-The meaning and purpose of life will be explored elsewhere.
 Here we shall be focussing on managing our vital energy, Qi, to maintain our health so that we can fulfil this purpose.

 True health, like Qi, is not a place or destination, rather it is a state of meaningful adaptation to change, of flow.
 We can say that Qi is always seeking or moving towards health and wellbeing because it is always seeking to flow smoothly and purposefully.